Introduction

 - Communication tools

-Integration amplifies value.
+Integration multiplies value.

 Continuously Optimize

-AI should not be treated as a one-time project.
+AI is not a one-time project.

-Regular monitoring and improvement maximize results.
+Regular review and tuning maximize results.

 The Future of AI ROI